Return to Photo Index Return to Clickable Map Return to Home Page

 Dahab, Egypt

 After driving for nearly two hours into the desert, we came upon these Bedouins with their goats.
-It is startling to come upon
+It was startling to come upon

 the shepherds in this harsh desert so far from any shelter or water.
 Perhaps even more surprising, especially when considering

-the relentless heat and sun, is the sight of Bedouin women (one woman at left) who dress in black from head to toe! -
+the relentless heat and sun, was the sight of Bedouin women (one woman at left) dressed in black from head to toe! -

 near Mt.
 Sinai, Egypt